 The other children of Phorcys : the Hesperides’ Serpent, Thoosa and Cratais

-- THE RULE OF THE TITANS AND ZEUS’ RISE TO POWER
+- THE REIGN OF THE TITANS AND ZEUS’ RISE TO POWER

 The reign of the Titans corresponds to the childhood of humanity, to its golden age before the mind takes over, which occurred gradually with the rise of Zeus.